Maiker Housing Partners is disrupting generational poverty through socially conscious community development in Adams County.

 PAMELA GANTENBEIN › Alto community member

-In March of 2018, long-time Unison director Don May retired from his post after 26 years of passionate leadership and unprecedented dedication to the aﬀordable housing arena.
-Over the last two-plus decades, May helped to grow Unison from 132 units of aﬀordable housing, to more than 2,700 units at the time of his retirement (with over 1,400 of these units owned and/or managed by Unison).
-May’s vision and entrepreneurial spirit also helped shape Unison’s culture in instrumental ways, including the founding of our nonproﬁt entity, Low Income Family Empowerment (LIFE).
+In March of 2018, long-time Maiker director Don May retired from his post after 26 years of passionate leadership and unprecedented dedication to the aﬀordable housing arena.
+Over the last two-plus decades, May helped to grow Maiker from 132 units of aﬀordable housing, to more than 2,700 units at the time of his retirement (with over 1,400 of these units owned and/or managed by Maiker).
+May’s vision and entrepreneurial spirit also helped shape Maiker’s culture in instrumental ways, including the founding of our nonproﬁt entity, Low Income Family Empowerment (LIFE).
 May is a true leader in the aﬀordable housing arena, having helped to address various challenges our community has faced over the years with innovation and creativity.